 Other medications that lower blood sugar (hypoglycemic agents) have also been known to cause night sweats.
 This is because medications for diabetes known as sulfonylureas can cause your blood sugar to drop.
 When that happens your body produces excess adrenaline which causes sweating.

 Night sweats can be a sign that your body is fighting an infection.
 The most common infections that cause sweating is tuberculosis, endocarditis, or even HIV.
+Infections trigger your body’s fight response, which is usually a high fever.
+Your body then tries to cool itself down by sweating.

 The best way to treat this is to immediately go to the hospital so that they can properly diagnose you and find what may be causing the sweating.
 After that, you’ll be on the road to recovery with the help of medicine and a lot of rest.